Motorola: After 2000

 By 2000, Motorola had shown signs of recovery from a long sustained period of decline.
 It was still, however, losing money on every handset sold, whereas Nokia was making large profits on each instead.

 In June 2000, Motorola and Cisco supplied the world's first commercial GPRS cellular network to BT Cellnet in the United Kingdom.
 Motorola also developed the world's first GPRS cell phone.

 In August 2000, Motorola acquired Printrak International Inc. for $160 million.
 In doing so, Motorola not only acquired computer aided dispatch and related software, but also acquired Automated fingerprint identification system software.
 With recent acquisitions from that year, Motorola reached its peak employment of 150,000 employees worldwide.
 Two years later, employment would be at 93,000 due to layoffs and spinoffs.

+On December 6, 2000, as part of a $1 billion outsourcing agreement, Motorola announced it would sell two manufacturing plants located in Dublin, Ireland and Mt.
+Pleasant, Iowa to Celestica for $70 million.
+Also, Motorola announced it will cease pager manufacturing and lay off 800 employees at the Boynton Beach, Florida plant.

+In February 2002, Motorola announced that it will cease manufacturing at the Plantation, Florida plant, shifting its two-way radio production to lower-cost countries.
+The 615,000-square-foot facility on an 80-acre site, which was opened in 1971, previously laid off 350 workers in May 2001.
+In September 2002, the company sold its 556,000-square-foot manufacturing plant in Boynton Beach, Florida on a 90-acre site, to a group of Florida-based investors for approximately US$22 million.

-The company's handset division began using the "Hello Moto" tagline in advertizing in 2002 which later also became a signature ringtone.
+The company's handset division began using the "Hello Moto" tagline in advertising in 2002 which later also became a signature ringtone.
 In June 2005, Motorola overtook the intellectual property of Sendo for $30,000 and paid £362,575 for the plant, machinery and equipment.

 In June 2006, Motorola acquired the software platform (AJAR) developed by the British company TTP Communications plc.
 Later in 2006, the firm announced a music subscription service named iRadio.
 The technology came after a break in a partnership with Apple Computer (which in 2005 had produced an iTunes compatible cell phone ROKR E1, and most recently, mid-2007, its own iPhone). iRadio was to have many similarities with existing satellite radio services (such as Sirius and XM Radio) by offering live streams of commercial-free music content.
 Unlike satellite services, however, iRadio content would be downloaded via a broadband internet connection.
 However, iRadio was never commercially released.

 Greg Brown became Motorola's chief executive officer in 2008.
 In October 2008, Motorola agreed to sell its Biometrics business to Safran, a French defense firm.
 Motorola's biometric business unit was headquartered in Anaheim, California.
 The deal closed in April 2009.
 The unit became part of Sagem Morpho, which was renamed MorphoTrak.